Mar 23, 2020 Jambo

 Beyond incomplete data, it's also risky to have potentially confidential information floating around unprotected on laptops and other devices.

-When it comes to stakeholder engagement and consultation, you're dealing with people's personal information and sensitive project data, which means you must take steps to ensure that information is secure.
+When engaging and consulting with stakeholders, you're dealing with personal information and sensitive project data, which means you must ensure the information is secure.

 It's crucial to ensure that your data input process is consistent and that the stakeholder information management system you're using to manage that sensitive data is secure, utilizing extra security measures like two-factor authentication.
 Using a secure, cloud-based software will help to keep your information protected from program crashes and out of reach from those who don't need full access.

-With cloud-based stakeholder relationship management (SRM) software like Jambo, you can manage user permissions and control the data that users have access to, which is especially useful if you'd like to give users different permission levels (e.g. external contractors, interns, etc.).
+With cloud-based stakeholder relationship management (SRM) software like Jambo, you can manage user permissions and control the data users access.
+This is especially useful if you'd like to give users different permission levels.

-Dealing with a variety of unique stakeholders (all with individual concerns and opinions) means you'll likely encounter some issues (e.g. a noise complaint, an environmental impact concern, a damaged fence, etc. – we’ve seen it all), and these issues must be resolved as quickly and as tactfully as possible.
+Dealing with various unique stakeholders (all with individual concerns and opinions) means you'll likely encounter issues, such as noise complaints, environmental impact concerns, and damaged fences, which must be resolved as quickly and tactfully as possible.

-We know that some commitments can't be fulfilled until years into the future, and it's hard to remember a promise that was made five years ago (especially if it pre-dates your time on a team) which is why it's important to track everything.
+We know that some commitments can't be fulfilled until years into the future, and it's hard to remember a promise made five years ago (especially if it pre-dates your time on a team), which is why tracking everything is essential.
 With your information tracked, organized and accessible, you can quickly review commitments, understand what was agreed to, including any liabilities, helping to support accountability with your team to ensure commitments are always fulfilled.
-This data trail is essential and useful when it comes to both your organization's risk-management efforts and understanding your stakeholders.
+This data trail is essential and valuable for both your organization's risk-management efforts and understanding your stakeholders.

-Being accountable to your stakeholders by following-through on all stakeholder issues and commitments is crucial during the planning, pre-development and operational stages, and this is best accomplished with an SRM designed to keep you and your teammates on the same page.
+Being accountable to your stakeholders by following through on all stakeholder issues and commitments is crucial during the planning, pre-development, and operational stages.
+This is best accomplished with an SRM designed to keep you and your teammates on the same page.

-If this happens, you may be required to illustrate your history of engagement and consultation with one or many stakeholders over an extended period.
-If your data is scattered, incomplete or messy, the process of gathering every piece of required information can be very time consuming and frustrating, which is risky as this process is often time-sensitive.
+Organizations are often subject to regulatory scrutiny regarding whether adequate engagement or consultation with stakeholders has occurred.
+If this happens, you'll need to show your history of engagement and consultation with one or many stakeholders over an extended period.
+If your data is scattered, incomplete, or messy, gathering every piece of required information can be very time-consuming and frustrating, which is risky as this process is often time-sensitive.

-With an SRM like Jambo, you'll have an audit trail of your information, helping you to keep track of all stakeholder communications and all changes to the data (i.e. when changes were made and by whom) which helps ensure the authenticity of your data.
+With an SRM like Jambo, you'll have an audit trail of your information, helping you keep track of all stakeholder communications and all changes to the data (i.e., when changes were made and by whom), which helps ensure the authenticity of your data.
 You can use the issues management module to show what was done to address concerns and grievances and how you came to certain project decisions.
-This is an amazing tool to have when trying to visually explain your project and get plans approved!
+This is a fantastic tool for visually explaining your project and getting plans approved!

-Having the ability to track your stakeholder data and any changes made to that data within a centralized and easy to navigate space will lower risk and keep your information up-to-date, accurate and authentic, which better protects your organization.
+Tracking your stakeholder data and any changes made to that data within a centralized and easy-to-navigate space will lower risk and keep your information up-to-date, accurate, and authentic, which will better protect your organization.

 • Integrated maps to help track areas of concern and consultation locations.